 - In a food processor, mix flour and salt.

 - Mix egg yolk with sour cream and add to coarse mixture and pulse until you the dough will hold together when squeezed.
-If it's too dry, add sour cream to mixture, tablespoon by tablespoon.
+If it's too dry, add sour cream to the mixture, tablespoon by tablespoon.

 - Divide dough into 4 equal pieces (approximately 3 ounces each), form into disks and wrap in parchment or wax paper.